dbridges/mea-tools/README.md

 - `Drag` to pan through the dataset.
 - `Double-Click` on a channel to view it in the analog comparison view.
-- Select multiple electrodes by `Shift-clicking` on the desired channels, then press `Enter` to display them in the analog comparison view.
+- `Shift-Click` to select multiple electrodes, then press `Enter` to display them in the analog comparison view.
-- After selecting two electrodes you can press `p` to use them to define and view their propagation signal.
+- `p` to switch to the propagation signal view after selecting two channels.
 See the section on the [propagation signal](#propagation-signal-view) for more information on how these signals are defined and displayed.

 #### Analog Comparison View